 As a public institution committed to the principles of intellectual freedom, the Library supports each patron’s fundamental right of access to all expressions of knowledge, creativity and intellectual activity and recognizes its obligation to provide as wide a spectrum of materials as possible.
 In practice, the choice of library materials by users is an individual matter.
 Parents and legal guardians retain responsibility for the reading/viewing/listening materials used by children and adolescents from the library collection.
 The City Council and Board of Library Trustees, on behalf of the Library and the community, has adopted and declared support for the American Library Association Bill of Rights and American Library Association Freedom to Read statement.

 Authority and Responsibility

-The Director of Library and Community Services has the authority and responsibility for the selection of Library materials.
+The Director of Library and Recreation Services has the authority and responsibility for the selection of Library materials.
 Under his or her direction, the selection is delegated to the Supervising Librarian for Collection Development who oversees the selection process and manages the materials budget.
 Professional library staff are assigned responsibility for selecting materials in prescribed subject areas, based on their own specialized knowledge and experience.

 Library materials are selected with the purpose of carrying out the goals of the Library.
 The librarians use a variety of resources to make their selections.
 These include trade journals such as Library Journal, School Library Journal, Booklist, and Publisher’s Weekly, publisher’s catalogs, newspapers and magazines, television, radio and online review sources.
 All staff and members of the public are encouraged to recommend materials for the collection.